neo4j-partners/neo4j-generative-ai-azure/02-setup_azureml_workspace/README.md

 ![08.png)](screenshots/08.png)

 9. **Clone this Github repository onto the notebook instance**
 - Once the compute instance has finished deploying, you will see a terminal prompt.

-Clone this repository using the following command:
+Clone this repo with the command:

     git clone https://github.com/neo4j-partners/neo4j-generative-ai-azure.git

 ![09.png)](screenshots/09.png)